-The tuition charge of \$9,945 per semester is for 12 to 17 semester hours.
-All course fees are included in this tuition except for private music lessons and nursing clinicals.
-Those enrolling in more than 17 credit hours per semester pay \$565 for each hour above 17.
+The tuition charge of \$10,385 per semester is for 12 to 17 semester hours.
+Some programs may have course related fees.
+Fees are separate charges from this tuition.
+Those enrolling in more than 17 credit hours per semester pay \$610 for each hour above 17.

+PAYMENT

-PAYMENT PAYMENT PLAN FORM
+ACCOUNT PAYMENT AGREEMENT FORM

-Students who pre-enroll will receive an electronic payment plan soon after the receipt of their award letters.
-All students will be required to complete the payment plan form before classes begin.
-Payment of expenses may be arranged under one (or a combination) of four payment plans:
+Students who pre-enroll will receive a link to an Account Payment Agreement Form along within their electronic award letter.
+All students are required to complete a payment agreement form at least two weeks before classes begin.
+Payment of expenses may be arranged under one (or a combination) of four account payment options.
+Full payment is due two weeks prior to the start of each semester unless other payment arrangements have been made.
+This form is also available at oc.edu/forms.